I was so awful at first at finding Whole30 approved recipes that satisfied!

 Our Whole 30 and Anti-Cavity Meals

-I didn’t keep track of what we ate for breakfast and lunch quite as well after the first few weeks, but we almost always just had leftovers for lunch from a previous dinner, so it would get a little redundant to write it all out for you anyway.
+I didn’t keep track of what we ate for breakfast and lunch quite as well after the first few weeks, but we almost always just had leftovers for lunch from a previous dinner.
+We love that cast iron griddle that always sits on our stovetop – it gets used 2-3 times a day!

 - Lunch: (pictured above) leftover fish wrapped in Bibb lettuce, leftover veggies (check out that gorgeous purple cauliflower!)

-- Dinner: Steak Fajita Soup, flatbread for the kids and dinner guests
+- Dinner: Steak Fajita Soup, gluten-free flatbread for the kids and dinner guests

 - Dinner: Veggie Laden Shepherd’s Pie (without dairy in the smashed potatoes) – in the photo we piped sour cream on top for me and the kids just for fun; you can do the same with “awesome sauce” on the Whole 30 (half homemade mayo and half hot sauce).